harshaman/API-Take-Home-Assignment/README.md

 server:
   port: <<AVAILABLE_PORT_NO>>
 4. Run the application as Spring Boot application.
-5. To "Export CSV" of the list of products in the inventory: Go the following endpoint in a browser: localhost:8080/export.html.
-6. Hit the Rest Endpoints described in the OpenApi3.yaml to test the application.
+5. Hit the Rest Endpoints described in the OpenApi3.yaml to test the application.